Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/pets_code_along.rst

 frequently get it wrong the first time, so it's nice to be doing this when we have only small stub content in our methods.

-Assuming we're happy with evereything, from here on, we want to keep things working and incrementally move from our temporary features over to code that does the real work.
+Assuming we're happy with everything, from here on, we want to keep things working and incrementally move from our temporary features over to code that does the real work.

 It would be a good plan at this point to write some tests.
-However, testing applications that connect to databases is pretty complex so we're going defer covering that to the next assignment, and continue building our application.
+However, testing applications that connect to databases is pretty complex so we're going defer covering that to the next assignment, the test code-along, and continue building our application.

 Implementing the Features
 -------------------------